 Another impressive species from the Canary Islands is the Canary Island Pine Pinus canariensis with rich russet brown trunk and long pendulous needles.
 Its stature and long life also make it suitable for Avenues of Honour.
 Although it thrives in our climate, it does not seem to have the weedy potential of the Aleppo Pine Pinus halepensis, at least in Adelaide.

-Waite Arboretum has a fine collection of over 80 species of waterwise oaks.
-Cork Oak Quercus suber from west and central Mediterranean merits much wider use.
+Waite Arboretum has a fine collection of over 80 species of Waterwise oaks.
+Cork Oak Quercus suber from the west and central Mediterranean merits much wider use.
 It is a broad handsome evergreen species with attractive corky bark and small leathery leaves.
-The very drought tolerant, long lived Algerian Oak Quercus canariensis from N. Africa and the Iberian peninsula would also make a fine species for Avenues of Honour.
+The very drought-tolerant, long-lived Algerian Oak Quercus canariensis from N. Africa and the Iberian peninsula would also make a fine species for Avenues of Honour.
 There are nine mature semi-deciduous or evergreen specimens in the Arboretum.
 Two more Mediterranean oaks flourishing in the Arboretum are the Kermes Oak Quercus coccifera a dense evergreen tree to 4.5m, and Tabor or Vallonea Oak Quercus ithaburensis an attractive deciduous species with bright green foliage in spring.

-Turning to a few drought tolerant Australian species, Wilga Geijera parvifolia though uncommon in cultivation in Australia is highly regarded in California as a street tree where it is called the Australian willow because of its narrow leaves and pendulous habit.
-A profusion of tiny cream flowers are produced in spring.
+Turning to a few drought-tolerant Australian species, Wilga Geijera parvifolia though uncommon in cultivation in Australia is highly regarded in California as a street tree where it is called the Australian willow because of its narrow leaves and pendulous habit.
+A profusion of tiny cream flowers is produced in spring.
 Treenet, in collaboration with the City of West Torrens, established a trial in 2000 which is proving very successful.

 Another tree being trialled in the City of West Torrens based on fine specimens in the Arboretum, is Crow’s Ash or Australian Teak Flindersia australis.
-It is an imposing tree and recommended for wide verges and Avenues of Honour.
-Lacebark Brachychiton discolor is a striking species which is summer deciduous and when leafless is covered with large bright pink bell-shaped flowers.
-Whitewood Atalaya hemiglauca is a very hardy and drought resistant tree 5 to10 m, with fragrant flowers.
-In the literature it is reported as freely suckering, which would be disadvantageous in cultivation, but suckers have never been observed in the Arboretum where the specimens are 44 years old.
-Tulipwood Harpullia pendula has a dense, shady canopy and decorative orange capsules.
-Native Olive Notelaea microcarpa which has very wide distribution from Darwin and the Gulf District to the Southern Tablelands of NSW is a drought resistant small tree.
+It is an imposing tree and is recommended for wide verges and Avenues of Honour.
+Lacebark Brachychiton discolor is a striking species that is summer deciduous and when leafless is covered with large bright pink bell-shaped flowers.
+Whitewood Atalaya hemiglauca is a very hardy and drought-resistant tree 5 to10 m, with fragrant flowers.
+In the literature, it is reported as freely suckering, which would be disadvantageous in cultivation, but suckers have never been observed in the Arboretum where the specimens are 44 years old.
+The Tulipwood Harpullia pendula has a dense, shady canopy and decorative orange capsules.
+Native Olive Notelaea microcarpa which has a very wide distribution from Darwin and the Gulf District to the Southern Tablelands of NSW is a drought-resistant small tree.
 The mature specimens in the Arboretum have a dense rounded crown and are 6 m tall after 40 years without watering.
 It is anticipated that Treenet and Local Governments will collaborate to establish more trial sites and broaden the palette of waterwise species used for street planting.

 BIODIVERSITY IN THE URBAN FOREST

-While there many introduced species which have merit for the urban forest there is a trend to look to indigenous species which are not only adapted to local soils and climate but also provide valuable habitat and food sources for native fauna.
+While there are many introduced species that have merit for the urban forest there is a trend to look to indigenous species which are not only adapted to local soils and climate but also provide valuable habitat and food sources for native fauna.
 There is a need for improved cultivars of many Australian species selecting for good form and low fruiting.
-In Local Governments interest is also growing to incorporate grasses and other understorey species in our streetscapes.
+In Local Governments, interest is also growing to incorporate grasses and other understorey species in our streetscapes.